sumit3887/Generate-CSV-using-javascript---Salesforce/README.md

 Steps -

-1) Upload jQuery in the static resource and use that in the visualforce page.
+1) Upload jQuery in the static resource and use that in the visualforce page. <br/>
-2) Copy and paste the Visualfroce page and Controller.
+2) Copy and paste the Visualfroce page and Controller. <br/>
 3) You are done!
-Go to the visualforce page.
+Go to the visualforce page.<br/>